Woodworking: Cedar

 Cedars are strong, aromatic softwoods that are capable of enduring outdoor elements, the most common of which is the western red cedar.
-Western red cedar can sustain wet environments without succumbing to rot, and as a result is commonly used for outdoor projects such as patios, outdoor furniture, and building exteriors.
+Western red cedar can withstand wet conditions without rotting and, as a result, is commonly used for outdoor projects such as patios, outdoor furniture, and building exteriors.
 This wood can be easily found at most home centers in the US and Canada for a moderate price.

 Fir

-Within the USA fir, also known as Douglas fir, is inexpensive and common at local home centers.
+In the USA, fir, also known as Douglas fir, is inexpensive and readily available at local home centers.
 It has a characteristic straight, pronounced grain with a red-brown tint.
-However, its grain pattern is relatively plain and it does not stain well, so fir is commonly used when the finished product will be painted.
+However, its grain pattern is relatively plain, and it does not stain well, so fir is commonly used for finished products that will be painted.
 While commonly used for building, this softwood would also be suitable for furniture-making.

 Pine

 White pine, ponderosa, and southern yellow pine are common species used in furniture-making.
 White pine and ponderosa are typically used for indoor projects, while Southern yellow pine is recommended for outdoor projects due to its durability.